Uncut Sheets of 1964 Philadelphia Football Cards

 If you hold your cursor above a card, your browser should show you the number of the card and the name of the player.
 Clicking on a card will bring up the full-sized scan.
 (A real uncut sheet would not have black lines between the cards--that is an effect of scanning them individually.)

 The following table shows how the cards were arranged by number on the sheet.

-I also have this picture of an advertisement that shows part of a 1964 Philadelphia sheet.
-(I regret that I don't remember where I got it.)
+I have also seen a picture of an advertisement that shows part of a 1964 Philadelphia sheet.
 You can see that the six cards on the left half of the ad are in the upper right corner of the half-sheet above.
 From this I infer that the six cards on the right half of the ad were in the upper left corner of the other half sheet.

 Going by the ad, we have this start on the second half-sheet:

 And this is how the cards on the panel above are numbered:

 Finally, you can barely make it out, but the back of this Yale Lary card shows a wee bit of Y.A.
 Tittle's card on the bottom.

 This is how the Lary and Tittle cards looked together on the sheet: